By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-There is some major volatility in the SERP trackers, which when coupled by increased chatter in the SEO community indicate that Google has just rolled out another Google Update.
+There is some significant volatility in the SERP trackers, which, when coupled with increased chatter in the SEO community, indicate that Google has just rolled out another Google Update.
 Our initial thoughts are that this is related to content quality.

 We will first take a look at the SERP trackers to gauge the scale of the update, and to check that there is some basis to the rumors.